 You better calm down with these 🔥 updates or I’m gonna have to recommend you more than I already do— Patrick Herbert (@PatrickHerbert0) December 1, 2021

 And if you’ve got a complex product like ours, you also need to put a lot of effort into educating your audience.
-And that’s what we do with articles and videos on this blog, on our YouTube channel, and in our Academy.
+That’s what we do with articles and videos on this blog, on our YouTube channel, and in our Academy.
 These types of content are also a tried-and-tested way to inspire some word of mouth:

 I’m making a Resources page for my site and need suggestions for others’ content on inbound marketing!— Ashley Ashbee (@ashley_ashbee) November 8, 2021